-We had 73 employees at December 31, 1999; 181 employees at December 31, 2000; and 90 employees at March 31, 2001.
-In the area of technology, we had 19 employees at December 31, 1999; 40 employees at December 31, 2000; and 28 employees at March 31, 2001.
+We had 73 employees at December 31, 1999; 181 employees at December 31, 2000; and 95 employees at June 30, 2001.
+In the area of technology, we had 19 employees at December 31, 1999; 40 employees at December 31, 2000; and 28 employees at June 30, 2001.
 Any staff attrition we experience, whether initiated by the departing employees or by us, could place a significant strain on our managerial, operational, financial and other resources.
 To the extent that we do not initiate or seek any staff attrition that occurs, there can be no assurance that we will be able to identify and hire adequate replacement staff promptly, if at all, and even that if such staff is replaced, we will be successful in integrating these employees.
 In the first quarter of 2001, in addition to conducting performance-related terminations, we commenced a restructuring plan pursuant to which we eliminated a large number of positions in response to changes in our business needs, such as redundancies in our research and development and client support functions and the transition of a portion of our sales efforts from direct sales to more automated Internet-based sales processes.
 We expect to evaluate our needs and the performance of our staff on a periodic basis, and may choose to make further adjustments in the future.
 If the size of our staff is significantly reduced, either by our choice or otherwise, we could face significant management, operational, financial and other constraints.
 For example, it may become more difficult for us to manage existing, or establish new, relationships with clients and other counterparties, or to expand and improve our service offerings.
 It may also become more difficult for us to implement changes to our business plan or to respond promptly to opportunities in the marketplace.
 Further, it may become more difficult for us to devote personnel resources necessary to maintain or improve existing systems, including our financial and managerial controls, billing systems, reporting systems and procedures.
-Thus, any significant amount of staff attrition could cause our business and financial results to suffer.
+Thus, any sign